koompi/kosmosclup/README.md

 ~ ❯❯❯ cd kosmosclup
 ~ ❯❯❯ sh kosmosclup.sh
 ```
-#Thank you for using KOOPI.
+#Thank you for using KOOMPI.